MiguelFranken/melodii/Documentation/effectcontroller/EFFECT_CONTROLLER.md

 Due to time restrictions, the original idea of the dome was abandoned.
 The core idea of combining a light and an ultrasound sensor is present in the prototype, however.

-The files needed to construct the prototype are located at `Hardware/EffectController/`.
-Both sensors are connected to the Arduino as specified in the Fritzing schematic named `effectcontroller-schematic.fzz`.
-The code to load onto the Arduino is `effectcontroller-code.ino`.
-The vector file for the laser-cut box is `effectcontroller-box.svg`.
+The files needed to construct the prototype are located at [Hardware/EffectController](../../Hardware/EffectController).
+Both sensors are connected to the Arduino as specified in the Fritzing schematic named [effectcontroller-schematic.fzz](../../Hardware/EffectController/effectcontroller-schematic.fzz).
+The code to load onto the Arduino is [effectcontroller-code.ino](../../Hardware/EffectController/effectcontroller-code.ino).
+The vector file for the laser-cut box is [effectcontroller-box.svg](../../Hardware/EffectController/effectcontroller-box.svg).

 ![Overflowing innards of a broken-apart effect controller.](images/innards.jpg)